Constructive Interference Between Disordered Couplings Enhances Multiparty Entanglement in Quantum Heisenberg Spin Glass Models: Methods:

 \subsection{Quenched averaging}

-In the disordered models, that we consider here, the physical parameters of the system are ``quenched", i.e., the time scales in which the dynamics of the system takes place is much shorter in comparison to the time in which the disordered system parameters equilibrate.
-It implies that during the time-evolution of the system, a particular realization of the random disorder parameters remains frozen.
-The physically relevant values of the system observables (physical quantities) are, therefore, their quenched averaged values, where we first compute the value of the physical quantity of interest for a given disorder configuration of the system and subsequently perform the averaging over probability distribution of the disorder.
+In the disordered models, that we have considered, the physical parameters of the system are ``quenched", i.e., the time scales in which the dynamics of the system takes place is much shorter in comparison to the time in which the disordered system parameters equilibrate.
+It implies that during the {observation-time} of the system, a particular realization of the random disorder parameters remains frozen.
+The physically relevant values {determining the equilibrium statistical properties } of the system observables (physical quantities) are, therefore, their quenched averaged values, where we first compute the value of the physical quantity of interest for a given disorder configuration of the system and subsequently perform the averaging over the probability distribution of the disorder.